 Once you’ve worked both feet on the no-touch wall volley, you can then incorporate touch into the drill.
 Bounce the ball off the wall, and take a touch as it comes to your feet.
 Try to use your juggling skills to bounce the ball back up in the air with one foot and then volley it against the wall again with the other foot.

 Lastly, throw the ball at the wall on a lower trajectory this time so that it comes back towards you at chest height.
-Use your chest to control the ball and touch it down to one of your feet which you will use to volley the ball back at the wall again.
+Use your chest to control the ball and touch it down to one of your feet, which you will use to volley the ball back at the wall repeatedly.